CONTENTS

 Schmalz, do you have any closing comments?

-I would just like to take this opportunity to thank ministry officials and the
+just like to take this opportunity to thank ministry officials and the ministry

-ministry staff for their hard work and diligence in not only preparing for
+staff for their hard work and diligence in not only preparing for these

-these estimates, but also in the work they conduct and do on behalf of the
+estimates, but also in the work they conduct and do on behalf of the people of

-people of Saskatchewan every day.
-It can’t be overstated how much I, as the
+Saskatchewan every day.
+It can’t be overstated how much I, as the minister, and

-minister, and people of Saskatchewan owe them a debt of gratitude for their
+people of Saskatchewan owe them a debt of gratitude for their continued service

-Yeah, sorry.
-No, I was just thinking with the Chair afterwards, I’ve got one
+sorry.
+No, I was just thinking with the Chair afterwards, I’ve got one more

 Obviously I wanted to make sure that you were recognized for your work on this